Skip to main content

-What is Active Seller?
+What is an Active Seller in Channel Sales?

 An Active Seller is a channel partner who consistently generates and closes sales for a vendor.
 These partners actively participate in the vendor's partner program.
 They regularly use a partner portal for deal registration and access partner enablement resources.
 For an IT company, an active seller might be a VAR consistently selling software licenses.
 They engage in co-selling with the vendor's sales team.
 A manufacturing example includes a distributor who regularly places large orders for components.
 They also introduce new customers to the vendor.
 Active sellers are crucial for driving channel sales and expanding market reach within a partner ecosystem.
 Their consistent performance often makes them top-tier partners in partner relationship management.